Ken Bloom

 Service

-I have the honor of serving as Chair of the Department of Physics and Astronomy.
+Since 2022 I have had the honor of serving as Chair of the Department of Physics and Astronomy.

 In 2016-22, I was a member of the university Academic Planning Committee, which helps set the academic goals of the university, and also handles changes in academic programs due to budget cuts.
 In 2017-18 I was chair of the committee and had a far too large public profile.

-In the past I have been chair of the Research Council, chair of the Holland Computing Center Advisory Committee, and a member of the University of Nebraska-Lincoln N2025 Strategic Planning Committee, the College of Arts and Sciences Executive Committee, the College of Arts and Sciences Committee on Student Academic Distinction, Awards, and Appeals, the College of Arts and Sciences Research Advisory Committee, and the College of Arts and Sciences Inclusion, Diversity Equity and Access (IDEA) Committee.
+In the past I have been chair of the Research Council, chair of the Holland Computing Center Advisory Committee, and a member of the University of Nebraska-Lincoln N2025 Strategic Planning Committee, the College of Arts and Sciences Executive Committee, the College of Arts and Sciences Committee on Student Academic Distinction, Awards, and Appeals, the College of Arts and Sciences Research Advisory Committee, the College of Arts and Sciences Inclusion, Diversity Equity and Access (IDEA) Committee, and the College of Arts and Sciences Budget Advisory Committee.

 I served as the Chief Undergraduate Adviser for the Department of Physics and Astronomy, and also chair of the department's Undergraduate Committee, from 2012-20.
 An undergraduate degree in physics is great training for just about any career!